 We will start with the relative first-order approach.
 If we use the standard of "average growth," then we could use the rate of growth of either the median or the mean.
-In figure 3, we present the results using the rate of growth of the median for rural (g=0.1139) and urban (g=0.0987) areas.
+In figure 3, we present the results using the rate of growth of the median for rural (g=0.1139) and urban (g=0.0987) areas - these are simple relative growth rates over 5 years, i.e. between 2004-5 and 2009-10.
 We also present the lower bound of the 95% confidence interval.
-We have restricted ourselves till the 60^{th} percentile to make the figure appear clearer.
-From figure 3(a), we can observe that for rural areas, the curve is initially below the horizontal axis, but then crosses it around the 24^{th} percentile.
+We have restricted ourselves till the $60^{th}$ percentile to make the figure appear clearer.
+From figure 3 (a), we can observe that for rural areas, the curve is initially below the horizontal axis, but then crosses it around the $24^{th}$ percentile.
 This implies that the poorer quantiles have grown at rates below the median standard.
 When we observe the lower bound of the confidence interval, we notice that it lies below zero.
-Given this, we can conclude that there is no evidence for pro-poor growth at the median standard for any reasonable absolute or relative poverty line (e.g. until the 60^{th} percentile).
+Given this, we can conclude that there is no evidence for pro-poor growth at the median standard for any reasonable absolute or relative poverty line (e.g. until the $60^{th}$ percentile).